-In 1940 the first buildings of Barry College were blessed by Bishop Barry.
-These include Cor Jesu Chapel, a gift of Mrs. Margaret Brady Farrell, Calaroga Hall (now LaVoie), the classroom-administration unit, Angelicus (now Adrian Hall), and two residence halls, Rosa Mystica (now Kelley House) and Maris Stella (now Farrell House).
-During the presidency of Mother Mary Gerald Barry (1940-1961) most of the existing campus buildings were completed.
+In 1940, the first buildings of Barry College were blessed by Bishop Barry.
+These included Cor Jesu Chapel, a gift of Mrs. Margaret Brady Farrell, Calaroga Hall (now LaVoie), the classroom-administration unit, Angelicus (now Adrian Hall), and two residence halls, Rosa Mystica (now Kelley House) and Maris Stella (now Farrell House).
+During the presidency of Mother Mary Gerald Barry (1940-1961), most of the existing campus buildings were completed.
 In 1946 Stella Matutina (now Weber House) opened and additions to Adrian Hall were completed.

 With the dual responsibilities of Mother General of the Adrian Dominican community and the Presidency of Barry College, Mother Mary Gerald Barry was not in residence at Barry College.
 The day to day operation of the College was in the capable hands of Sister Gonzaga Greene, Vice President and Business Manager from 1939 to 1946 and Sister DeLellis Rafftry, Academic Dean from 1940 to 1946.
-These women were responsible for the onsite building of the College; Sister Gonzaga for the supervision of the construction of the physical plant and, Sister DeLellis for the construction of the quality academic programs.
+These women were responsible for the on-site building of the college; Sister Gonzaga for the supervision of the construction of the physical plant and, Sister DeLellis for the development of the quality academic programs.

 The decade of the 1950's brought considerable change to the campus.
 A science unit and temporary library were added to the Adrian Hall complex in 1950 and the Fine Arts Quadrangle, dedicated in 1955, brought music and art studios, lecture rooms and an auditorium to the campus.
 The changes that occurred during this time were not limited to the completion of new buildings.
 In 1953 the nursing program was instituted and in 1954 graduate degree programs were initiated.
 With the beginning of graduate study, degree-seeking male students were enrolled at Barry for the first time.
 Further additions to the campus came with the purchase of the Villa in 1956.
 Mother Gerald Barry's presidency ended with her death in 1961.
 The following year saw the dedication of Regina Mundi (now Dalton House) and Regina Caeli (now Dunspaugh House) and Thompson Hall.

 In 1974 Sister M. Trinita Flood assumed the presidency of the college, having served as a faculty member and administrator at Barry for eighteen years.
-During her presidency the College was reorganized into six instructional units, The School of Arts & Sciences, The School of Business, The School of Education, The Division of Nursing, The School of Social Work.
-The Continuing Education Department was established in 1974, became The School of Professional and Career Education in 1982, and serves over 2000 adult students through day and evening classes.
+During her presidency the college was reorganized into six instructional units, The School of Arts & Sciences, The School of Business, The School of Education, The Division of Nursing, and the School of Social Work.
+The Continuing Education Department was established in 1974, became The School of Adult and Continuing Education in 1982.

-The university became officially co-educational in 1975 with male students admitted to all majors and living on the campus for the first time.
+The University became officially co-educational in 1975 with male students admitted to all majors and for the first time, residing on campus.

-Sister Jeanne O'Laughlin was inaugurated as Barry's fifth president during the Founders Day Weekend celebration, held in November 1981.
+Sister Jeanne O'Laughlin was inaugurated as Barry's fifth president during the Founders Day Weekend celebration held in November 1981.
 Sister Jeanne came to Barry after serving as Executive Assistant to the President of St. Louis University, St. Louis, Missouri.
 In conjunction with Sister Jeanne's inauguration, the institution changed its status and became Barry University.
-After 23 years of service as Barry University's president, Sr. Jeanne O'Laughlin retired from the presidency, although she will remain involved with Barry as Chancellor.
+After 23 years of service as Barry University's president, Sr. Jeanne O'Laughlin retired from the presidency, although she remains involved with Barry as Chancellor.